RiaAug24/RiaAug24/README.md

 <br clear="both">

-<h1 align="left">Hey there 👋 people!</h1>
+<h1 align="left">Hey there 👋 What's up?</h1>

 ###

-<p align="left">🍀 I'm Riyaz Ahmed, Pre-final year Information Science student at NMAM Institute of Technology, Nitte.<br>🎯 If you love technology & like developing cool new stuffs, then we can be friends. 😉</p>
+<p align="left">🍀 I'm Riyaz Ahmed, Pre-final year Information Science student at NMAM Institute of Technology, Nitte.<br>🎯 If you love technology & like developing cool new stuffs, be my guest to buddy up with me 😉</p>

 ###